ernestocid/ernestocid.github.io/content/me.md

 the company when it had less than a thousand employees and when it had just got its unicorn title.
 So far I saw it grow to four thousand employees and be valued at 2 billion dollars.

-Today I work as an Engineering Manager in the platform team, a team that I had the opportunity to create and see grow.
-We work on tools that increase engineering productivity, reliability of our platform, among other things.
+I spent almost six years at Loggi.
+I started there as a Senior Software Engineer in the Data platform team and then I had the opportunity to become an Engineering Manager in the Developer Platform team, a team that I had the pleasure to create and see grow.

+Today I'm working as an Engineering Leader at Axonius.
+That is a fairly recent change in my career so I don't have much to talk about.
+I'll bring updates soon :-)

 That is all for now.
 Hopefully, I'll keep this page updated as new things happen in my life :-)